karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

 The choice of MSE and RMSE as evaluation metrics is common in time series forecasting due to their sensitivity to large errors.
 RMSE, in particular, is useful for practical interpretation, as it reflects the magnitude of errors in the original unit (e.g., currency in this case) and thus provides insight into how closely the model’s predictions align with reality.

-**Result**

-> Mean Squared Error (MSE): 19849.31

-> Root Mean Squared Error (RMSE): 140.89

-The ARIMA model has a lower RMSE than Model 1's test RMSE but does not match the accuracy of the Bidirectional LSTM model.
-Although ARIMA is strong for linear, seasonal, or stationary data, its performance here is weaker, likely because the dataset’s industrial context includes nonlinear and complex temporal dependencies that neural networks like LSTM are better equipped to handle.

-**Strengths:** ARIMA is interpretable and effective for simpler time series data with clear seasonality and linear trends.
-It’s computationally efficient and easy to deploy in scenarios where data relationships are simpler and more predictable.

-**Weaknesses:** ARIMA does not handle nonlinear dependencies well, which limits its performance in datasets with complex industrial patterns.
-It requires the data to be stationary, which is not always feasible in real-world applications.

 # Conclusion